Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Frequently Asked Questions (FAQs)

 Yes.
-Fleet management continues to grow as delivery volumes increase, service expectations tighten, and regulatory requirements expand.
+The fleet management market continues to grow as delivery volumes increase, service expectations tighten, and regulatory requirements expand.
+With CAGR projections ranging from 10% to 17% across major research firms, the market is one of the fastest-growing segments in logistics technology.
 Growth is driven by the need for better planning, visibility, and cost control across increasingly complex delivery networks.

 The biggest challenge is managing variability at scale.
-Fluctuating demand, regional regulations, workforce constraints, and sustainability requirements all affect daily planning and execution, making manual coordination difficult to sustain.
+Fluctuating demand, regional regulations, workforce constraints, and sustainability requirements all affect daily planning and execution—making manual coordination difficult to sustain.
+Enterprise fleets that rely on disconnected tools face compounding inefficiencies as volumes grow.

-Key trends include deeper use of planning automation, sustainability-driven routing decisions, tighter regulatory integration, and platforms that connect routing, dispatch, and execution into a single operational layer.
+Key trends include deeper use of planning automation, sustainability-driven routing decisions, tighter regulatory integration, cloud-native platform adoption, and the convergence of routing, dispatch, and execution into unified operational layers.
+The fleet management market’s consistent double-digit CAGR confirms that these shifts are driving sustained investment across the industry.

 MEET THE AUTHOR